Covid 19: Advice for people severely affected by mental illness & their carers

 If you need urgent help you can do the following.

 - Get in touch with your crisis contact.
 You might have been given a crisis contact by a mental health professional.
 Or your care plan might say who to contact in a crisis.

 - Contact your local NHS urgent mental health helpline.
 Most areas will have one.
-In some areas this service is called the Single Point of Access team.
 You can find details of your local NHS urgent mental health helpline at: nhs.uk/service-search/mental-health/find-an-urgent-mental-health-helpline.
 Or you can call NHS 111 to ask them for details.